 Then, mount your repository on ostechnix mount point as shown below.

-Now, open your file manager and you will see your repository is mounted.
-You can browse it as the way you do your local file system.
+Now, open your file manager and you will see that your repository is mounted there.
+Go to the snapshots folder and verify the data.

 For more details, check the help section: